hdShang/arxiv-daily/docs/cs-LG/2025-09-03/papers/250902930v2-vendirl-a-framework-for-self-supervised-reinforcement-learning-of-di.md

 ---
 layout: default
-title: VendiRL: A Framework for Self-Supervised Reinforcement Learning of Diversely Diverse Skills
+title: "VendiRL: A Framework for Self-Supervised Reinforcement Learning of Diversely Diverse Skills"
 ---

 # VendiRL: A Framework for Self-Supervised Reinforcement Learning of Diversely Diverse Skills